-He is known for his innovative and collaborative work in malaria-endemic settings that integrates advanced neuroimaging, molecular diagnostics and artificial intelligence aimed at a better understanding of the mechanisms leading to cerebral malaria.
-His projects have been funded by the Wellcome Trust, the MRC and the NIH and have led him to work and live in Malawi, the US, and the UK.
-Sam is closely involved in capacity building through long-standing partnerships with research institutes across Africa and Southeast Asia.
+He is known for his innovative and collaborative work in malaria-endemic settings, integrating advanced neuroimaging, molecular diagnostics, and artificial intelligence to improve understanding of the mechanisms underlying cerebral malaria.
+His research has been funded by the Wellcome Trust, the MRC, and the NIH, and has taken him to live and work in Malawi, the US, and the UK.
+Sam is also closely involved in capacity building through long-standing partnerships with research institutes across Africa and Southeast Asia.
+He teaches at the School of Global Health, Shanghai Jiao Tong University School of Medicine in China, and is an Adjunct Professor at GLA University in India.

-He is a Mental Health First-Aider, and a Steering Committee member of LSHTM Press.
+Sam is also a Mental Health First Aider and a Steering Committee member of LSHTM Press.

 Affiliations